infinyte7/ankidroid-js-addon/README.md

 # AnkiDroid JS Addons
 Reviewer and note editor addons

 This page will be updated regularly.
+This repository created for testing pre alpha release of js addon support in AnkiDroid.

+This is for [pre alpha version](https://github.com/infinyte7/Anki-Android/releases/tag/js-addons-v1.0.0) of AnkiDroid so report issues, bugs, suggestions and feedback [here](https://github.com/infinyte7/ankidroid-js-addon/issues).

 - [Addons Type](#addons-type)
 - [How to install addons?](#how-to-install-addons)